bbauska/W3Cx-3of5/README.md

 33. </html>
 ```

 This example is the one at the end of the previous page.
 This time, we show the complete source code above.
-Remember that the instruction at *line 29* is executed first, then when the file is read, the browser will call asynchronously the onload callback at *line 20*.
+Remember that the instruction at <i>line 29<i> is executed first, then when the file is read, the browser will call asynchronously the onload callback at <i>line 20<i>.

 <h4>Example #2: a variation of the previous one, using multiple files</h4>